Linaro/lava/doc/what-is-lava.rst

 (based on QEMU), LAVA is best at providing test support for real hardware devices.

-LAVA is principally aimed at testing across multiple hardware platforms to aid portability and encourage multi-platform development.
-As such, testing of systems which are already platform independent do not necessarily gain from being tested in LAVA.
+LAVA is principally aimed at testing changes made by developers across multiple hardware platforms to aid portability and encourage multi-platform development.
+Systems which are already platform independent or which have been optimised for production may not necessarily be able to be tested in LAVA or may provide no overall gain.

 .. note:: This overview document explains LAVA using
           http://validation.linaro.org/ which is the official